justcoded/form-handler/README.md

 <input type="text" name="links[]">
 ```

-You can validate each input using wildcard field name inside validation rules:
+You can validate each input using wildcard field name inside **validation rules*:

 ```php
 $validationRules = [